EyreFree/EFMultiSpaceBar/README.md

 ## License

-UIMultiSpaceBar is available under the MIT license.
+EFMultiSpaceBar is available under the MIT license.
 See the LICENSE file for more info.